konveyor/tackle-test-generator-cli/doc/unit/user_guide.md

 ### Specifying the app under test

-The specification of the app under test is provided using the following configuration parameters:
+The specification of the app under test is provided using the following configuration options:

 1. `app_name`: (in `generate` command options) The name of the application being tested.
 The value provided for `app_name` is used as prefix in the names of files and directories created by the test generator.
 For example, the directories containing the generated tests and test reports have the prefix `<app_name>-` and the CTD test-plan file has the prefix `<app_name>_`.
 The app name should thus not contain characters that are invalid in file/directory names.

 2. `app_build_files`: (in `generate` command options) one or more build files for the application.
 TackleTest will automatically extract the following information from the provided build files: (1) the paths to the application classes, (2) the external dependencies of the application, and (3) the identity of its modules, in case of a multi-module application.
-Additional parameters that depend on the build type of the application: (in `generate` command options)
+Additional configuration options that depend on the build type of the application: (in `generate` command options)

    - For Gradle build file, `app_build_settings_files` is optional for specifying a settings file.
 For example with Gradle build file, see the [splitNjoin app build specification](../../test/data/splitNjoin/tkltest_config.toml).

    - For Ant build file, `app_build_ant_target` is required. `app_build_settings_files` is optional for specifying a property file.
 For Ant, the feature of specifying `app_build_files` is currently supported only for Java projects that use a single build file and declare dependencies between compilation tasks through the `depends` attribute or `antcall` tasks.
-There is no current support for declaring dependencies in the compilation process through `ant` tasks in the build file, or using multiple build files, and in this case the parameters `monolith_app_path` and `app_classpath_file` should be provided.
+There is no current support for declaring dependencies in the compilation process through `ant` tasks in the build file, or using multiple build files, and in this case the configuration options `monolith_app_path` and `app_classpath_file` should be provided.

-3. `build_type`: (in `general` command options) build file type for compiling and running the tests.
+3. `build_type`: (in `general` options) build file type for compiling and running the tests.
 Also build file type of `app_build_files`, if they are provided.

 When specifying `app_build_files`, the generated test suite(s) and their external dependencies will be integrated into them.
 The integrated build files are saved under the output directory as `tkltest_app_<app-build-file-name>`.

-Alternatively, if not specifying `app_build_files` and theirs `build_type`, the following configuration parameters are required:
+Alternatively, if not specifying `app_build_files` and theirs `build_type`, the following configuration options are required:

-1. `monolith_app_path`: (in `general` command options) A list of absolute or relative paths to directories containing application classes.
+1. `monolith_app_path`: (in `general` options) A list of absolute or relative paths to directories containing application classes.
 The specified paths are used as Java `CLASSPATH` for purposes of loading application classes for analysis and test generation.

-2. `app_classpath_file`: (in `general` command options) The name of a text file containing all library dependencies of the app under test.
+2. `app_classpath_file`: (in `general` options) The name of a text file containing all library dependencies of the app under test.
 The file should contain a list of jar files (using relative or absolute paths); for example, see the [irs classpath file](../../test/data/irs/irsMonoClasspath.txt).

 ### Selecting the test-generation strategy